tkhamez/neucore/doc/API.md

 Application - ESI API
 - Returns character IDs of characters that have an ESI token (including invalid) of an EVE login. `GET /app/v1/esi/eve-login/{name}/characters`
 - Returns data for all valid tokens (roles are also checked if applicable) for an EVE login. `GET /app/v1/esi/eve-login/{name}/token-data`
+- Returns an access token for a character and EVE login. `GET /app/v1/esi/access-token/{characterId}`
 - Makes an ESI GET or POST request on behalf on an EVE character and returns the result. `/app/v2/esi`
   This endpoint can also be used with OpenAPI clients generated for ESI, see [api-examples](api-examples) for more.